Meta Quest 3S: Reception

-TechRadar felt that the Quest 3S had overall gaming and mixed reality performance on par with that of the Quest 3 (with the latter being despite its lack of a depth sensor), but that it was not as comfortable, reverted back to the limited IPD presets of the Quest 2, and had an "obvious" screen-door effect due to its lower-resolution displays.'
+TechRadar felt that the Quest 3S had overall gaming and mixed reality performance on par with that of the Quest 3 (with the latter being despite its lack of a depth sensor), but that it was not as comfortable, reverted back to the limited IPD presets of the Quest 2, and had an "obvious" screen-door effect due to its lower-res displays.'
 The Verge felt that although the Quest 3S "doesn’t solve VR's inherent tradeoffs and limitations", and was more of a modest update for Quest 2 users due to its compromises over the Quest 3, it was well-suited for first-time VR headset owners due to its overall value and positioning, accessibility, game library, and bundled software.